iamtinsae/git-dir/README.md

 # git-dir
-Download any public github repo directory.
+Download any public github repo directory from the cli.